japaneeosaka-cloud/Product-Control-Bot/README.md

 ### Deployment Summary

 Configuration relies on `python-dotenv` for simple management of environment variables (`BOT_TOKEN`, `ADMIN_ID`).
 To deploy and start the bot: first activate the virtual environment (`.venv/Scripts/Activate.ps1` or `activate`), and then run `python main.py`.

----

-Would you like to focus on polishing a specific section of this text, such as the technical stack or the admin features?